Personal Income Tax Preparation

-- Childcare expense (Receipts must include name of child, SIN# and name, address, and signature of caregiver)
+- Childcare expense (Receipts must include name of child and SIN#, and name, address, and signature of caregiver)

-- Disability supports expenses (speech, sight, hearing, learning aids for impaired individuals and attendant care expenses)
+- Disability supports expenses (e.g., speech, sight, hearing, learning aids for impaired individuals, and attendant care expenses)

-(e.g., stocks, mutual funds, real estate) in 2022 including original cost and proceeds.
-The year-end transactions report from the investment advisor/fund company is required.
+- Details on any dispositions of capital property (e.g., stocks, mutual funds, real estate) in 2022 including original cost and proceeds.
+The year-end transactions report from the investment advisor/fund company is also required.

 - Medical expenses – include receipts for premiums to medical insurance plans and request an annual summary from your pharmacy.
-New! certain costs reimbursed to surrogate mothers and for fertility, are eligible medical expenses.
+Certain costs reimbursed to surrogate mothers or for fertility are now eligible medical expenses.